selinon/selinon/docs.source/tasks.rst

 See :ref:`YAML configuration <yaml>` section for all possible configuration options.

-In order to retrieve data from parent tasks or flows you can use prepared :class:`SelinonTask <selinon.selinonTask.SelinonTask>` methods.
+In order to retrieve data from parent tasks or flows you can use prepared :class:`SelinonTask <selinon.selinon_task.SelinonTask>` methods.
 You can also access configured storage and so.

 Task failures
 #############